Édgar Rentería

-Édgar Enrique Rentería Herazo (/es/; born August 7, 1975), nicknamed "the Barranquilla Baby", is a Colombian former professional baseball player.
-He played in Major League Baseball (MLB) as a shortstop from 1996 to 2011 for the Florida Marlins, St. Louis Cardinals, Boston Red Sox, Atlanta Braves, Detroit Tigers, San Francisco Giants, and Cincinnati Reds.
+Édgar Enrique Rentería Herazo (/es/; born August 7, 1975), nicknamed "the Barranquilla Baby", is a Colombian former professional baseball shortstop.
+He played 16 seasons in Major League Baseball (MLB) for the Florida Marlins, St. Louis Cardinals, Boston Red Sox, Atlanta Braves, Detroit Tigers, San Francisco Giants, and Cincinnati Reds.
 Rentería finished second to Todd Hollandsworth in the 1996 Rookie of the Year Award balloting.
 In 1997, his RBI single off Charles Nagy in the eleventh inning of Game 7 of the 1997 World Series won the first World Series in Marlins' history over the Cleveland Indians.
 In the 2010 World Series against the Texas Rangers, Rentería won the World Series Most Valuable Player Award with the San Francisco Giants after he hit game-winning home runs in Game 2 and Game 5.
 Rentería was inducted into the St. Louis Cardinals Hall of Fame in 2025.

 Early life

 Rentería was born on August 7, 1975, in Barranquilla, Colombia.
 As a youth, he attended Instituto Los Alpes High School in Barranquilla.
 After high school, he was signed by the Florida Marlins at the age of 16 by scout Levy Ochoa.